Gattocrucco/lsqfitgp/README.md

     dimensions.
   * Apply arbitrary linear transformations to the process, finite and infinite.
-  * Use dictionaries to manipulate hyperparameters and hyperpriors.
-Use `gvar.BufferDict` to transparently apply transformations.
+  * Use dictionaries to manipulate hyperparameters and their priors.
+Use `gvar.BufferDict` to transparently apply transformations to implement Gaussian copulas.
   * Get a covariance matrix for the optimized hyperparameters.
-  * Many covariance functions.
+  * Many covariance functions, including one for BART (Bayesian Additive Regression Trees).

 See [this report](https://www.giacomopetrillo.com/scuola/gppdf.pdf) for the theory behind lsqfitgp.